ankito07/learn_python/README.md

 ## advance_python_oop.py
 In this python tutorial we will learn about the 'OOP' paradigm.
 Let me foretell you this will take lot of reading. ;-)

+## advance_python_programming_functional_programming.py
+In this tutorial we will learn about functional programming paradigm

+## advance_python_programming.py
+In this we will learn about decorators, Error handling, Generators, File I/O and Regular expressions in python.